jkaz25/Project-2/README.md

 2) finding all entries on a specific date
 3) Finding all bugs considered to be repeatable and blockers
 4) Drop duplicate entries based upon 'TestCase', 'ExpectedResult', and 'ActualResult' entries

+There are 2 implementations for this project, one using mysql.connector/MySQL and a second implementation using pymongo/MongoDB.
+Both implementations yield identical results and are listed under the code files.